What does my ID and proof of funds have anything to do with my conveyancing in Haydon Bridge? Why is this being asked of me?

 As you are not obtaining a home loan you have the choice not to have searches carried out although no conveyancer would recommend that you don't.
 Drawing on years of experience of conveyancing in Haydon Bridge the following are examples of what can appear and adversely impact market value: Refused Planning Applications, Outstanding Charges, Overdue Grants, Railway Schemes,...

-I am buying my first flat in Haydon Bridge with a mortgage from Santander.
-The developers refused to budge the amount so I negotiated £7000 of fixtures and fittings instead.
-The sale representative suggested that I not reveal to my conveyancer about the extras as it may affect my loan with Santander.
+I am purchasing a new build house in Haydon Bridge with the aid of help to buy.
+The builders would not move on the amount so I negotiated £7000 of fixtures and fittings instead.
+The estate agent advised me not to tell my conveyancer about this side-deal as it would put at risk my loan with Lloyds TSB Bank.
 Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 What is the reason for new build conveyancing in Haydon Bridge being more expensive?

 Acquiring a new build property is significantly different from the standard house buying conveyancing in Haydon Bridge.
 For a start developers ordinarily require contracts to exchange within a tight deadline, the result being a lot of pressure on your conveyancer to ensure all is in order.
 Furthermore new build properties frequently necessitate examination of adoption of highways, drains, planning considerations, building warranties or architects certificates.
 Mortgage lender requirements are also more detailed.
 Taking into account the complex nature of the process for these types of properties, the conveyancing new build fees are higher than normal.